 I have seen people failing even after joining the courses.
 You don’t have to join a course to become better at your writing.
 You can observe the writing of people whom you admire and practice in a similar way.

-I never read books on journalism or English writing because I did not want to become like a media journalist.
+I never read books on journalism because I did not want to become like a media journalist.
 I followed people in my life that I want to become like.

 SEO is our aim but that does not mean we should only focus on keywords.
 There are certain articles which are written for keyword targetting only, but those articles may not be Game Changer for you.

 Keywords are the last thing that I focus on when writing my articles.
 The quality of content goes down when our mind is filled with keywords.

 If you want to become an authority in your industry then shift your focus from keywords to your audience.
 Ofcourse your blogs will rank with keywords but Google also gives preference to context rather keywords.

 There is a science to get faster ranking on high competition keywords when you build a strong context & relevance in the eyes of Google.
 I will talk about that sometimes later.
 Let’s focus on writing amazing content.